StarPilot-Docs/docs/docs/software/toggles.md

 #### Always on Lateral: ==Recommend Turning On==

 Always on Lateral, also known as AoL (or mads in sunnypilot) allows you to turn on just the steering control (lateral) without the pedal control (longitudinal).
-This can be quite nice & useful, so we generally reccomend having it on.
+This can be quite nice & useful, so we generally recommend having it on.

 With this on & the default settings, the cruise control main button (the one that turns all of cruise control on or off) will enable/disable Lateral control.
 Then, with cc main (and therefore AoL) on, hitting set or resume will enable longitudinal control.
 Cancelling with paddle or brake will keep AoL enabled but turn off longitudinal control.